Application period for Fall 2019 is now closed, we will not be accepting applications after the deadline.

-- Prospective MSc Statistics students who do not meet the admission GPA requirements, or who would like to build their background in Statistics to increase their chances of being admitted, may wish to complete undergraduate upper-division coursework for majors/honors in Statistics at SFU.
-For further details, please contact the Statistics Advisor (email@example.com).
+- Admissions are competitive.
+Prospective applicants who do not meet the admission GPA requirements, or who seek a stronger background in Statistics and Actuarial Science to increase their chances of admission, may wish to complete undergraduate upper-division coursework for majors/honors in Statistics and Actuarial Science at SFU.
+For further details, please contact the Statistics and Actuarial Science Advisor.

 - Unofficial transcripts and other requried documents are to be uploaded to the online application.

 - Official transcripts are only required when an offer has been made.
 If offered, please send 1 copy of each Official Transcript from your Post-Seconday Institution(s) to the Department, Attention: Graduate Admissions.